hdrhbbu1/db-homepage/README.md

 ## Continuous Deployment

-Continuous deployment is provided by GitLab running a lightweight Alpine Linux Node.JS Docker container to lint, test, build and deploy the static site to an Amazon S3 bucket.
+Continuous deployment is provided by GitLab running a the AWS Node.JS Docker image to lint, test, build and deploy the static site to an Amazon S3 bucket.

 As a backup, it's also possible to build and deploy the project to S3 from AWS CodePipeline.